Jak-3-Modifer/Jak-3-ReBalanced/README.md

 |New secrets (more in the future)

-|One Custom side mission

 `Enemies and Bosses`

 ]Eco Creatures take no damage from the Morph Gun or Dark Jak Combos

-]Dark Satellite Mini Boss is faster, player now needs to be in the laser radius to move on to the next phase
+]Dark Satellite Mini Boss is faster; the player now needs to be in the laser radius to move on to the next phase

-]Metal Head Beasts are faster and turn more frequently; increase per death.
+]Metal Head Beasts are faster and turn more frequently; increase per kill.
 Player now gains 1 gem per kill

-]Precursor Robot Boss is faster with a new stage in the fight
+]Precursor Robot Boss is faster, with a new stage in the fight

-]Robot enemies deal damage if caught in their explosive death
+]Robot enemies deal damage if caught in their explosive death; one mission exception (spider bot only)

-]Marauder vehicles deal damage if caught in their explosive death
+]Marauder vehicles deal damage if (player is) caught in their explosive death

-]Flamer enemies are altered
+]Marauder chase variant fires four-shot bursts in rapid succession

+]Flamer enemies are altered; volcano variant fires 3 grenades, and temple variant fires 2 and is faster

+]Most enemies' HP has been increased

+]Spyder Gunner fires straighter and farther

+]Metal Grunt and KG Bots move faster

+]Rat has a faster knocked-out state and dies from gunfire from one shot (any gun)

+]Dark Bipedals have decreased knockback when attacked

+]Eco Creatures have decreased knockback when attacked

+]KG robot transports have more HP, and their laser is faster